noefp/easy_gdb/README.md

 ## Gene expression atlas

 Switching `$tb_gene_expr` to 1 (in `easyGDB_conf.php`) will enable the link to the gene expression atlas in the toolbar.
 The expression datasets should be placed in the `expression_data` folder (by default defined as `$expression_path` = `$root_path/expression_data`).
+Additionally, the `egdb_files/json_files/tools/expression_info.json` file will allow you to customize the gene expression atlas.

-In the `expression_data` folder you can find two examples of tab-delimited files, with extension `.txt`, containing expression data, and a JSON file named `expression_info.json`.
+In the `expression_data` folder you can find two examples of tab-delimited files, with extension `.txt`, containing expression data.
 Place your expression data files in the `expression_data` folder, as tab delimited text files with normalized data for each replicates in the columns (header), and each gene in the rows (first column), as shown in the examples.
 All replicates should have the same name in the header to be grouped together (For example: leaf, leaf, leaf, root, root, root, heat, heat, heat, etc.).

 ```
 Gene ID	Leaf	Leaf	Leaf	Fruit	Fruit	Fruit	Root	Root	Root